openobserve/openobserve-docs/docs/guide/ingestion/traces/opentelemetry.md

 1. [Go](./go.md)

-You can also follow the [documentation](https://opentelemetry.io/docs/instrumentation/) for more info.
+You can also follow the [Opentelemetry documentation](https://opentelemetry.io/docs/instrumentation/) for more info.